fg-netzwerksicherheit/multijob/README.rst

 Typically, you'd then write the result to a file, using the job's :attr:`~multijob.job.Job.job_id` and :attr:`~multijob.job.Job.repetition_id` to construct the filename.

+For the example of evolutionary algorithms, this is discussed in more detail int the :doc:`parallelTutorial` tutorial.

 Corresponding command line argument parsers for other languages may be implemented in the future.

 Copyright